 Other afloat tours include service as Assistant Chief of Staff for Operations (N3) for Commander, Carrier Strike Group Eight; aboard USS CARNEY (DDG 64) as Weapons Officer and Combat Systems Officer; and aboard USS CHOSIN (CG 65), where he served as Auxiliaries and Electrical Officer, Ordnance Officer and Navigator.
 Over the course of these tours Captain Young made multiple deployments in support of Operation Noble Eagle, Operation Active Endeavor, Operation Enduring Freedom, and Operation Iraqi Freedom.

 Ashore, he has served as the Deputy Director of Surface Warfare, Ships (OPNAV N96E), where his team aligned requirements and resources for five classes of Navy Surface Combatants (an 8 billion annual portfolio) and established the Navy’s requirements for the CONSTELLATION class of Frigates (FFG 62).
 Additionally, he served at United States Strategic Command as Chief of the Capability/Resource Integration Branch, Capability/Resource Integration Directorate (J8), on the staff of the Director, Surface Warfare (OPNAV N76), and as a Naval Science instructor at NROTC Vanderbilt University.

-His personal awards include the Legion of Merit, Defense Meritorious Service Medal (two awards), the Meritorious Service Medal, the Navy and Marine Corps Commendation Medal (five awards), the Navy and Marine Corps Achievement Medal (two awards), and various campaign and unit awards.
+His personal awards include the Legion of Merit (two awards), Joint Meritorious Service Medal, the Navy/Marine Corps Meritorious Service Medal (three awards). the Joint Service Commendation Medal, and various personal, campaign and unit awards.